garyzhao/SemGCN/README.md

 ```

 ### Dataset setup
-You can find the instructions for setting up the Human3.6M in [`data/README.md`](data/README.md).
-For this short guide, we focus on Human3.6M.
+You can find the instructions for setting up the Human3.6M and results of 2D detections in [`data/README.md`](data/README.md).
 The code for data preparation is borrowed from [VideoPose3D](https://github.com/facebookresearch/VideoPose3D).

 ### Evaluating our pretrained models
 The pretrained models can be downloaded from [Google Drive](https://drive.google.com/drive/folders/1c7Iz6Tt7qbaw0c1snKgcGOD-JGSzuZ4X?usp=sharing).
 Put `checkpoint` in the project root directory.